 - “Employment Law Update” including antitrust considerations for the HR professional; North Carolina Independent Colleges and Universities, Meeting of Human Resources Directors, 2019

-- “Legal Updates Impacting Higher Education HR in 2019,” North Carolina College & University Professional Association for Human Resources, Spring Workshop, 2019
+- “Legal Updates Impacting Higher Education HR,” North Carolina College & University Professional Association for Human Resources, Spring Workshop, 2019

 - “Legal Update," North Carolina College & University Professional Association for Human Resources, Fall Conference, 2010, 2014, 2015, 2017 – 2019